jsxstyle/jsxstyle/packages/jsxstyle/src/webpack-plugin/README.md

 ### Does it work with hot reloading?

-It sure does, but using it in development will only cause confusion, since what you will see in the developer tools is the _transformed_ JS. `jsxstyle-webpack-plugin` is a _production_ optimisation.
+It sure does, but using it in development will only cause confusion, since what you will see in the developer tools is the _transformed_ JS. `jsxstyle/webpack-plugin` is a _production_ optimisation.

 ### Any caveats?